-Parameter Description

-User Name Enter the user name used here.
+Parameter Description User Name Enter the user name used here.
 This name can be up to 32 characters long.
 VID Enter the VLAN ID used here.
+The range is form 1 to 4094.
 Password Type Select the password type option here.
 Options to choose from are Plain Text and Encrypted .
 Password Enter the password used here.